Friday, December 20, 2019

 Gormin handed the glowglobe to Tempus and drew his sword and shield, but after a few moments, the sound died away.

-YimouZha peered at the ceiling with his enormous eye.
+Yimoul-Za peered at the ceiling with his enormous eye.
 "If the creatures are above us, perhaps we are safe down here?
 What do you think, friend Tempus?"

 Before Tempus could answer, the sound returned, louder than before.
 Another muffled thump, and the ceiling partially collapsed.
 A heavy chunk of rock smashed a dome on the far side of the room.
-From the breach poured the stench of festering decay, the unmistakable odour of rotting human flesh—and the writhing grey mass was pouring forth as well.
+From the breach poured the stench of festering decay, the unmistakable odor of rotting human flesh—and the writhing grey mass was pouring forth as well.

 The mass was countless grey, finger-length larvae, with huge sucking maws.